Mhdinshaf/2025-achivements/README.md

-# ✨ 2025 Polaroid Recap Generator
+# ✨ 2025 Achievements Generator

 A professional, high-performance web tool designed to create aesthetic Polaroid-style achievement posters for the year 2025.